 Over the holidays my daughter attended a brunch at a friend’s house.
 She came home raving about the french toast her friend’s mother had made.
 Tessa is a french toast connoisseur.

-The french toast has a yummy, gooey, caramely layer on top or on the bottom, depending on how you put it on the plate – thus the name Creme Brulee.
+Creme Brûlée is a french dessert that consists of a smooth custard topped with caramelized sugar.
+This french toast is basically creme brulee over bread.
+The french toast has a yummy, gooey, caramely layer on top or on the bottom, depending on how you put it on the plate, thus the name Creme Brulee.
 Creme Brulee is one of my favorite desserts so I knew I would like it for breakfast too!

 Creme Brulee French Toast

-In a bowl mix together eggs, half and half, vanilla, OJ and salt.
-Pour evenly over bread.
-Cover dish with plastic wrap and refrigerate over night.
+- In a bowl mix together eggs, half and half, vanilla, OJ and salt.
+Pour evenly over bread